France ups pressure on Russia over Syria

 Syria denied shelling the area and said Internet video of corpses was staged.
 It is not possible to verify activist or state media reports as Syria restricts independent media access.

-Lavrov warned of a "scandal" if the Security Council voted on the current version at 1500 GMT (10 a.m.
-EST) on Saturday as scheduled.
+Lavrov warned of a "scandal" if the Security Council voted on the current version at 1500 GMT (3 p.m.
+British time) on Saturday as scheduled.

 Paris has been prominent in Western efforts to try to force Assad to end the crackdown on protests and has suggested a need to set up zones to protect civilians, the first proposal by a Western power for outside intervention on the ground.